mafzaldev/bytewise-fellowship-flutter/Week-02/README.md

 - `Light/Dark mode Example`: I implemented a simple light/dark mode example, where user is provided with three Radio Buttons to change the theme(Light/Dark/System) of the app.
 I used the Provider to manage the state of the theme.
 I used the ChangeNotifierProvider widget to provide the state to the application.

 - `REST API Example`: I implemented a simple REST API example, where I used the Provider to manage the login request to the REST API.
 I used the ChangeNotifierProvider widget to provide the state to the application.

+## MVVM

+In this section, I learnt about the MVVM architecture.
+MVVM stands for Model-View-ViewModel.
+In this architecture, the business logic is separated from the UI.
+The business logic is written in the ViewModel, which is then consumed by the View.
+The View is the UI of the application, which is built using the Model.
+The Model is the data model of the application, which is used to store the data of the application.

+### Why do we need MVVM?

+MVVM is used to build scalable and maintainable applications.
+It is used to separate the business logic from the UI.
+It is used to make the code more readable and understandable.
+It is used to make the code more reusable.
+It is used to make the code more testable.